 Oof.
 So I told him.

-“Hey, Clov,” he said to his wife, eating lunch inside.
+“Hey, Clov,” he said to his wife, who was eating lunch inside.

 “That guy in the corner house,” he told her, gesturing across the street, “was one of the people killed yesterday.”